-Prior to January 1, 2023, the County will implement a progressive enforcement policy requiring sites to comply with stormwater requirements within a reasonable timeframe.
+The County implements a progressive enforcement policy requiring sites to comply with stormwater requirements within a reasonable timeframe.

 Staff responsible for implementing the source control program will receive training to conduct these activities as described in the County's Stormwater Training Plan (Appendix B).